-During the year the College continued to pursue its charitable aims in promoting learning, study and teaching in a community of scholars in the University of Cambridge.
+In common with other organisations the financial year to 30th June 2012 has been a very challenging one in very difficult uncertain economic circumstances, a weak economy and public sector cuts.
+During the year the College has continued to pursue its principal charitable aims and goals in promoting learning, study and teaching in a community of scholars in the University of Cambridge.
 The extreme pressure on students to attain the highest academic standards place heavy demands on the College.
 Corpus alumni who were themselves taught by the leading academics of their generation in one-to-one supervisions or small groups understand those intense pressures, and the need for financial resources to meet them.
 Corpus's financial resources are provided by both our alumni, through vital donations and by our own operations, as we recognise a clear need to run the College as an efficient organisation.

 Corpus is determined to stay in the top echelon as standards at the top of Higher Education in global terms are continuing to rise.
 Corpus spends much on undergraduate students, mainly in maintaining the intensive support provided by way of Tutors, Directors of Studies and supervisors.
-The costs of educating students is subsidised by the generosity of benefactors.
-The tax payer makes a useful contribution, paying £3,861 for each undergraduate by the way of a College Fee however this still leaves a shortfall versus education costs.
+The total cost of educating all students was £3,124,663.
+Our academic fee income was £1,475,852 leaving a balance of £1,648,811 to be found from the Colleges own resources, including from the generosity of benefactors.
+The tax payer makes a useful contribution, paying £3,951 for each undergraduate by the way of a College Fee however this still leaves a shortfall versus education costs.

-In 2012/13 substantial changes to Higher Education funding and student finance will be introduced.
-This will result in a review of the College Fee received by Corpus for the teaching of undergraduates and will result in Corpus students paying substantially higher fees themselves.
+In 2012/13 extensive changes to Higher Education funding and student finance will be introduced.
+This will result in Corpus students paying substantially higher University fees.
 Increased levels of debt for students will lead to pressures on the bursary and hardships funds Corpus has established.